How to Build Your Own Shipping Container Garage

 Here are our top tips for building a long-lasting garage with a shipping container

 Since your container is going to be the basic building block of your garage, you need to make sure you choose the right size and type of container.
-Shipping containers come in a variety of standard sizes such as 10ft, 20ft, 40ft, and there are also High Cube Containers which give you extra height.
-For car storage an IICL5 certified container is best as it signifies a higher resistance to weather conditions than one that is only cargo worthy.
+Shipping containers come in a variety of standard sizes such as 10ft, 20ft, 40ft, and there are also high cube containers that give you extra height.

 Normally 20-foot containers are ideal for garages but it depends on the size of the area you have and your requirements.
 Some local bylaws don’t allow you to build garages beyond a particular size so this will also have a bearing on the size of the container that you choose.

 Just like any serious construction, your container garage requires a proper foundation.
 If you already have a level and firm surface, such as concrete or asphalt then you’re halfway there.
-If not you can lay your own, there are 4 types of foundations to choose from for your container garage depending on its usage:
+If not you can lay your own, here are 5 types of foundations to choose from (there are many other different types of foundations too) for your container garage depending on its usage:

 - Concrete slab foundation